Guides

 3. validate one known candle with curl

-5. scale the same script to the full date range you want
+5. scale to --workers 8 --rate 5000 for a Scale-plan run across the full date range

-6. resume from the .state.json file if the job stops midway
+6. resume from the shard state files in the .parts/ work directory if the job stops midway

 When the run is complete, you will have: